Bibliome/alvisnlp/docs/Data-model.md

 <!--
 The data structure provides elements that hold the typical information on   (_Corpus_, _Document_ and _Section_).
 It also provides elements to contain annotations, events and features (_Annotations_, _Tuples_ and _Features_) and containers consisting of _Layers_ and _Relation_ allow to group information about the elements.
 -->
-The following figure presents an UML-like specification of the AlvisNLP/ML data structure.
+The following figure presents an UML-like specification of the AlvisNLP data structure.

 ![Data model](assets/images/alvis_data_model.png)

 * **Corpus**: a `Corpus` object represents a collection of documents.
-In an AlvisNLP/ML run, the corpus is a unique object passed from module to module.
+In an AlvisNLP run, the corpus is a unique object passed from module to module.
 A `Corpus` object has *features* and *documents*.

 * **Document**: a `Document` object represents a single document.
 Each document has an identifier which is unique in the corpus.
 A `Document` object has *features* and *sections*.